How to Increase the Size Limit of PST and OST Files

 Generally, the MS Outlook 97–2002 version has a file size restriction of 2 GB and produces non-Unicode (ANSI format) files.
 If you are using Outlook 2003 and 2007, you have a storage limit of 20 GB, and for Outlook 2010, 2013, 2016, and 2019, the maximum recommended size or storage limit is 50 GB.

-How can a user in Outlook increase the maximum size for PST and OST files?
+Manual method to increase the maximum size for PST and OST files in Outlook

 Because the default size for PST and OST files is restricted, users may want to increase the size.
 It is possible to do so using the Registry Editor, which allows you to increase the size up to about 4PB (which is almost 4096 TB), depending on the versions of Outlook.